-Divinity: Original Sin 2 is a complex game, especially when it comes to combat, although the gameplay also consists of quests, exploration and relations with other characters.
-In this chapter, you can find a few dozens of tips that can be helpful to you during your time with the game.
+Divinity Original Sin 2 is a complex game, especially when it comes to combat, although the gameplay also consists of quests, exploration and relations with other characters.
+In this chapter of the guide you'll find a few dozens of tips that can be helpful to you during your time with the game.
+The tips from our guide focus on topics like exploration, combat, or the correct development of the party members.

 General gameplay tips